These tips may reduce your risk for rape/sexual assault or other violent crimes:

 - Do what is necessary to escape a bad situation.
-Don’t be concerned about upsetting someone, if you are in an uncomfortable situation.
 You are never obligated to remain in a situation that makes you feel uncomfortable, pressured or threatened by anyone.
-You can say you are expected somewhere else and people are waiting for you; you have an urgent situation that has just arisen; or something else that requires your immediate attention so you have to leave.

 - Trust your instincts.
 If you think something is off, it probably is.
 Leave the situation immediately and ask your friends to go with you.

 - Make use of on-campus resources.
-Colleges often provide a host of services to students including security escorts, medical and psychological services, and sexual assault services.
+Colleges often provide services to students including campus safety, wellness, medical and psychological services.

 - Request a schedule or housing change.
 If you have classes with the perpetrator or live in the same building, you can request a change from your college administration.
 Federal and state laws require colleges to honor these requests.

 - Access off-campus support services.
-You can seek out resources located off campus at VIBS or at a SANE center.
+You can seek out resources located off campus at VIBS.

 - Create a safety plan.
-If you are concerned for your ongoing safety, it can be worthwhile to create a safety plan.
-VIBS can assist you with creating a safety plan for your situation.
+VIBS can assist you with creating a safety plan unique to YOU and your situation.